UnseenWizzard/git_training/README.md

 Admittedly that second one is actually a reasonable answer, but you might still not be able to do that.
 So the only thing you can do, is to accept rewriting the _public history_ and  `push` the changed history to the _Remote Repository_.

-If you just do a `git push` you'll be notfied that you're not allowed to do that, as your _local_ branch has diverged from the _remote_ one.
+If you just do a `git push` you'll be notified that you're not allowed to do that, as your _local_ branch has diverged from the _remote_ one.

 You will need to `force` pushing the changes, and overwrite the remote with your local version.